-Newton Et Cetera Shop is a non-profit thrift shop with a mission to provide quality, affordable, recycled merchandise to the community; encourage volunteerism, stewardship and recycling; and benefit the work of Mennonite Central Committee (MCC).
+Et Cetera Shop has been a part of downtown Newton since 1976.
+Its mission is to provide quality, affordable, recycled merchandise to the community; encourage volunteerism, stewardship and recycling; and benefit the work of Mennonite Central Committee (MCC) and the local community.
 Mennonite Central Committee works around the world to meet basic human needs and promote peace and justice.
-Since opening in 1976, Newton Et Cetera Shop has donated over $2,000,000 to MCC.
+Since opening, Et Cetera Shop has donated over $3,000,000 to MCC.
+Most of Et Cetera’s work is done by volunteers.

-Applications must be emailed to firstname.lastname@example.org by April 1, 2014.
-Applications will be reviewed by the Newton Et Cetera Shop staff and board, and awardees will receive notification by May 9.
+Applications LocalGivingApp2015 should be submitted via email to firstname.lastname@example.org by April 10, 2015.
+Applications will be reviewed by the Newton Et Cetera Shop board, and awardees will receive notification by mid-May.

 Last fall, I was delighted to find a 100% wool red sweater vest that I machine washed and dried (felted) and made into a Christmas stocking for our first grandson.
 I embellished it with some white embroidery.